 The relationship of these symptoms to decreased testosterone levels is still controversial.

 Unlike menopause in women, when hormone production stops completely, testosterone decline in men is a slower process.
 The testes, unlike the ovaries, do not run out of the substance it needs to make testosterone.
-A healthy man may be able to make sperm well into his 80s or later.
+Healthy men may be able to make sperm well into their 80s or later.

 However, as a result of disease, subtle changes in the function of the testes may occur as early as age 45 to 50 and more dramatically after the age of 70 in some men.

 Just as with hormone replacement therapy in women, testosterone replacement therapy has potential risks and side effects.
-Replacing testosterone may worsen prostate cancer, for example.
+Replacing testosterone may worsen prostate cancer and increase the risk of heart disease, for example.